practicalcomputerscience/MicrobenchmarkGPHLlanguages/60 - the future of transpiling/README.md

 ## Microsoft's efforts with transpilation

-In March of this year Microsoft announced: [A 10x Faster TypeScript](https://devblogs.microsoft.com/typescript/typescript-native-port/), where Microsoft takes Google's **Go** programming language (https://github.com/microsoft/typescript-go) to transpile TypeScript source code into JavaScript source code.
+In March 2025, Microsoft announced: [A 10x Faster TypeScript](https://devblogs.microsoft.com/typescript/typescript-native-port/), where Microsoft takes Google's **Go** programming language (https://github.com/microsoft/typescript-go) to transpile TypeScript source code into JavaScript source code.

 So far, this has been done with "self-hosting", that is that the TypeScript compiler is implemented in TypeScript, which also is JIT (Just-In-Time) compiled into JavaScript while doing its compilation work.